Profession: US President & Actor

 - 1988-11-16 President Reagan meets with Jerusalem's mayor Teddy Kollek

 - 1988-11-23 President Reagan announces that he is pocket-vetoing a bill designed to further restrict lobbying by former federal employees.

-- 1988-12-30 North subpoenas Reagan & Bush as defense witnesses for upcoming trial
+- 1988-12-30 Oliver North subpoenas US Presidents Ronald Reagan and George H.W.
+Bush as defense witnesses for his upcoming trial

 - 1989-01-19 President Reagan pardons George Steinbrenner for illegal funds for Nixon

 - 1989-01-20 Reagan becomes 1st US President elected in a "0" year, since 1840, to leave office alive